sappy-69/Nuvio-Wiki/docs/troubleshooting.md

 - Your device type and OS version (e.g., Fire TV Stick 4K, Fire OS 7).
 - The version of Nuvio you have installed.
-- Your Debrid provider (e.g., Torbox,).
+- Your Debrid provider (e.g., TorBox, Real-Debrid, AllDebrid).
 - Which addons you have installed.
 - A clear description of the problem, including any error messages displayed.
 - Steps you have already tried.